Neil McEvoy (Canadian football)

-Neil McEvoy (born October 28, 1974) is the co-general manager and director of football operations for the BC Lions of the Canadian Football League (CFL).
+Neil McEvoy (born October 28, 1974) is the president of football operations for the BC Lions of the Canadian Football League (CFL).

 Junior career

 McEvoy played as a wide receiver for the Surrey Rams of the Canadian Junior Football League.

 Administrative career

 McEvoy was first hired by the BC Lions as a ticket sales representative in 1995 and moved to media relations in 1997.
 He then moved to the football operations department in 1999 where he was named the team's Player Personnel Coordinator.

 On February 11, 2014, McEvoy was promoted to Director of Football Operations and Player Personnel.
 In advance of the 2018 BC Lions season, he was retained as the Director of Football Operations while relinquishing the title of Director of Player Personnel to Torey Hunter.
 Following the resignation of Ed Hervey, McEvoy was named Co-General Manager alongside Rick Campbell, in addition to his title of Director of Football Operations, on December 7, 2020.
+Following the 2024 season, Campbell was fired and McEvoy was promoted to president of football operations.
+They were succeeded by Ryan Rigmaiden as general manager.